Instructions for authors

 Authors now have to submit their manuscripts and all associated files to the editorial office, and track the progress throughout the peer review process via the Manuscript Management System (MMS) available at https://articlestatus.edpsciences.org/is/tpe/.
 Manuscripts should be sent in Word or RTF format.
 Please follow the instructions displayed on the screen after accessing the website.

-- For Articles written in English : the English language must have been proofread by a native releviewer.
+- For articles written in English : the English language must have been proofread by a native reviewer.

-- For articles written in French : the abstract in English must have been proofread by a navie reviewer.
+- For articles written in French : the abstract in English must have been proofread by a native reviewer.